interviewplus-ai/php-interview-questions-and-answers/README.md

 ```

 ## What's more?
-<a href="https://interviewplus.ai/developers-and-programmers/php/questions">A comprehensive list of questions and answers</a>
+<a target="_blank" href="https://interviewplus.ai/developers-and-programmers/php/questions">A comprehensive list of questions and answers</a>

 ## Contributing
 We welcome contributions from our users to help make this resource as comprehensive and useful as possible.
 If you have been recently interviewed and encountered a question that is not currently covered on our website, feel free to suggest it as a new question.
 Your contributions will be added to our platform, and we will make sure to credit you for your contributions.
 We appreciate your help in making our platform a valuable tool for all job seekers.